scottish-government-design-system/designsystem.gov.scot/get-started/installation.md

 ### JavaScript

 The JavaScript for Design System components is written as ECMAScript (ES) modules.
-Native browser support for ES modules is limited and some other tools are required to compile that into a form web browsers will understand.
+As native browser support for ES modules is limited, you'll need other tools to compile the ES modules into a format that web browsers will understand.

 We use [Webpack](https://webpack.js.org/) to compile the scripts and [Babel](https://babeljs.io/) to convert the script to ES5 for older browsers.